 Why You Need the Paprika App

 - The recipe manager allows you to save online recipes in the app where they are available offline and easily searchable.
 Even when you don’t have cell service, you’ll have access to your recipes.
 Great for traveling in remote areas!

-- The grocery list feature allows you to make lists for multiple stores.
+- The grocery list feature allows you to make lists for multiple stores and enter quantities and notes.
 You can add a list for Walmart, Costo, the grocery store, Amazon, and more.

 - The meal planning feature integrates with your recipes so you can easily organize the RV dinners you are planning for the week.

 - The pantry tracking feature allows you to keep a running inventory list of all stored food, including the quantity, when you bought it, and its expiration date.
 You’ll never forget items in the back of cabinets or depths of the freezer.
 You can also quickly get ideas for what to cook from your inventory list.